 VP of Product Management at Bolt

-However, although the company accepts the new product, it doesn’t go straight into the production phase.
-Instead, it makes its way to the company’s to-do list according to the priority.
+Even when the company accepts a new product, it doesn’t go straight into the production phase.
+Instead, it makes its way to the company’s to-do list according to priority.
 (Source: “How Successful Product Management Is Helping Bolt Scale” interview)

 Checking the real value proposition

-For Jim Semick, Founder of ProductPlan, a product is not about the features but its real value proposition.
-Meaning, what people are really gaining from it.
+For Jim Semick, Founder of ProductPlan, a product isn’t about the features but its real value proposition – what potential customers are really gaining from it.

 "By thoroughly understanding and documenting this qualitative value through customer interviews, you can set your product apart from the competition."